Xyrohh/website-docs/en/rules.md

 ##### Auto bots, replay bots:
 Auto bots, replay bots, and replay editor bots are prohibited.

+##### Aim Correction/Aim Assist:
+AQN Aim Correction and Aim Assist are fine, pretty much all aim assist and correction are allowed as long as they are not Silent Aim (literally teleports on circles from a long distance).

+Aim Assistance should be here to assist you, not to correct every misses even when they are blatant.

 ##### Timewarp:
 Timewarp is allowed around or above 0.666.